Waukesha's #1 Choice for Used Tires

-We don't know the statistics on how many Wisconsin drivers get tickets for worn out tires, but we're pretty sure the highway patrol isn't going to let you off with a lecture on the dangers of driving around on baldies.
-As with most states, Wisconsin considers tires to be worn out when they’ve worn to the point of having only 2/32” of an inch of tread remaining.
-Here's the relevant part of our statute:
+We don't know the statistics on how many Wisconsin drivers get tickets for worn-out tires, but we're pretty sure the highway patrol won't let you off with a lecture on the dangers of driving around on baldies.
+If you're looking for an affordable way to drive safely in Wisconsin's changing climate, a set of quality used tires from B&M Auto is a great option.

 (2) Every tire shall have at least 2/32 inch tread depth in every major tire groove measured at 2 points no less than 15 inches apart.

 But let's get real here: 2/32" is just the legal minimum.
-If you’re driving on wet, snowy or ice-covered roads with just 2/32” of tread, you're just asking for trouble.
-The tire will have little, if any, resistance to hydroplaning and virtually no traction in snow.
+If you’re driving on wet, snowy or ice-covered roads with just 2/32” of tread, you're asking for trouble.
+The tire will have little resistance to hydroplaning and virtually no traction in snow.

-Whether you’re using a penny or a quarter, it’s important to test tread depth in different parts of the tire: on both inner and outer grooves and in spots that are at least 15 inches apart (moving around the diameter of the tire).
-Realized you're under the minimum or just need a second opinion?
+It’s important to test tread depth in different parts of the tire: on both inner and outer grooves and in spots at least 15 inches apart (moving around the tire's diameter).
+Realize you're under the minimum or need a second opinion?
 Give us a call and we'll help you sort it out!

 Hear From Our Customers